 The Governor with responsibility for safeguarding is Mrs Julie Nellist

 The school has a duty of care and the right to take reasonable action to ensure the welfare and safety of its pupils.
 If the school has cause to be concerned that a child may be subject to ill treatment, neglect or any other form of abuse, the school will follow the Child Protection Procedures, including referals to Social Services for further investigation.
+For more information on school and Derby City procedures please see the flow chart at the bottom of the page.

 Female Genital Mutilation (FGM)